schollz/o-o-o/README.md

-# todot
+# o-o-o

 connect the dots.

-todot is a synthesizer and a sequencer. it is seqeunced by connecting dots.
+o-o-o is a synthesizer and a sequencer. it is seqeunced by connecting dots.

 more complicated explaination: each dot has an underlying rhythm that creates syncopated hits. dots are connected by [directed edges](https://en.wikipedia.org/wiki/Directed_graph). each time a dot triggers, it will emit a sound on if it has no incoming edges and has at least one outgoing edge.